-Single Touch Payroll (STP) is a government initiative to streamline business reporting obligations.
+Single Touch Payroll (STP) is a government initiative to streamline employer reporting obligations.

-Employers will be able to report salary or wages, pay as you go (PAYG) withholding and super information to us from their payroll solution, at the same time they pay their employees.
-There will also be more options for completing tax and super forms online.
+Using STP, employers can report their employees’ salaries and wages, pay as you go (PAYG) withholding and super information to us from their payroll solution, at the same time they pay their employees.

 Information and resources are available to help you with your STP-enabled product.
 We also hold a range of consultation and engagement activities.